mpt-bootcamp/kubernetes/docs/Lab3.md

 Validation Failed

-It will take about 5-10 minutes for the cluster to be ready
 ```

+It will take about 5-10 minutes for the cluster to be ready.
 If the cluster is ready for use, it looks like below:

 ```
 Using cluster from kubectl context: student1.lab.missionpeaktechnologies.com